themistoklik/sparesort/README.md

 # Sparesort

 **Sparesort** is a Java library for performing sequential pattern mining, which is a data mining problem for analyzing sequencing or time related processes, e.g. customer purchase or web access patterns.
 This library implements BIDE, an efficient algorithm for mining frequent closed sequences.
+This is my own fork with tuned I/O for the needs of my thesis.

 ## System Requirements